Quentin Mosimann

-Quentin Gérard John Mosimann (/fr/; born 14 February 1988 in Geneva) is a Swiss DJ and record producer.
+Quentin Gérard John Mosimann (/fr/; born 14 February 1988 in Geneva) is a Swiss singer, DJ and record producer.
 He has been ranked in the top 100 of the best disc jockeys for four consecutive years by DJ Mag, ranking 93rd in 2015.

-Quentin Mosimann took up his DJ career in the south of France, in Saint-Tropez when he was only 14.
-Aged 20, he won the French TV reality show Star Academy, and gained success with 2 albums in Universal Music ('Duel' & 'Exhibition') and a tour featuring a show at the famous Olympia of Paris.
-That was a stairway to his current international career of "DJ Singer".
+Quentin Mosimann began his DJ career in the south of France, in Saint-Tropez, when he was only 14.
+In 2008, he won the seventh season of the reality TV show Star Academy on TF1.
+He then gained success with his first two albums : Duel (2008) and Exhibition (2010) and a tour featuring a show at the Olympia of Paris.
+This paved the way for his international career as a "DJ-singer".

+In 2026, he became the director of season 14 of Star Academy.

 Biography

 Mosimann was born in Geneva on 14 February 1988, to a Swiss father (a native of Bern in German-speaking Switzerland) and a French mother.
 However, he only had Swiss nationality.
 He lived in Geneva for three years, then, following the separation of his parents, moved to Bogève, Haute-Savoie, with his mother.
 He moved to Hyères, Var, near Saint-Tropez in 2005 where he performed, under the pseudonym John Louly, as a DJ at the NJoy club with John Revox and Christian Sims.